SandiJordan/vogels_motion_mount_ble/README.md

-# Vogel's MotionMount NEXT 7355 Bluetooth Home Assistant Integratioon
+# Vogel's MotionMount NEXT Bluetooth Home Assistant Integratioon

-Home Assistant integration allows to control the Vogel's MotionMount NEXT 7355 over Bluetooth Low Energy (BLE).
+Home Assistant integration allows to control the Vogel's MotionMount NEXT over Bluetooth Low Energy (BLE).
+It has been tested with NEXT 7355 model, but probably works with all NEXT models that do not require any authentication via PN.

 ## High-level description & use cases